 Having core staff be current practitioners is an important principle for the school.
-Thus, the Learning Support Coordinator and SEND Exam Coordinator each have 50/50 timetables split between delivery or support and administration.
-The SENCo is an English Teacher and has 50% of the school week available for delivery of SEND in school.
+Thus, the Learning Support Coordinators each have 50/50 timetables split between delivery or support and administration.
+The SENCos are English/Rs teachers and have 50% of the school week available for delivery of SEND in school.